stratosonde/docs/_posts/2025-11-23-htc1015-lto-temperature-characterization.md

 At -60°C in the stratosphere, a battery is no longer just an energy storage device—it becomes a frozen electrochemical system barely capable of sustaining milliampere currents.
 The question isn't whether lithium batteries work at these temperatures; it's whether they work *well enough* to power a radio transmission every few minutes while being recharged by weak solar cells during the day.

 This characterization of the Huahui HTC1015 lithium titanate oxide (LTO) cells reveals both the promise and the brutal limitations of battery technology at stratospheric temperatures.
-The measurements quantify exactly how performance degrades from laboratory conditions at +25°C down to the -60°C thermal regime of the tropopause, and more importantly, drive the critical power architecture decisions that make StratoSonde viable.
+The measurements quantify exactly how performance degrades from laboratory conditions at +25°C down to the -60°C thermal regime of the tropopause, and more importantly, drive the critical power architecture decisions that make Stratosonde viable.

 The data tells a clear story: below -50°C, battery performance doesn't just degrade—it enters a catastrophic regime where conventional single-cell architectures become fundamentally unworkable.

 ## Why LTO Instead of Conventional Li-ion?

-Standard lithium-ion batteries (LiCoO₂, NMC, LiFePO₄) offer high energy density—typically 150-250 Wh/kg—but they pay for it with fundamental limitations:
+Standard lithium-ion batteries offer high energy density but fail at stratospheric temperatures.
+The critical selection criteria for Stratosonde are:

-- **Narrow voltage range**: 3.0V - 4.2V leaves little margin for voltage sag under load
-- **Poor cold temperature performance**: Internal resistance skyrockets below 0°C
-- **Limited cycle life**: 500-1000 cycles before significant capacity fade
-- **Safety concerns**: Thermal runaway risk, especially during charging at low temperature

-Lithium titanate oxide (LTO) cells trade energy density for robustness:

-- **Wider voltage window**: 1.6V - 2.8V provides more usable capacity range
-- **Better low-temperature capability**: Flatter resistance curve (until extreme cold)
+**LTO Advantages:**
+- **Low-temperature charging capability**: Can charge below 0°C (essential for solar harvesting in stratosphere)
-- **Exceptional cycle life**: >2000 cycles to 70% capacity, often exceeding 10,000 cycles
+- **Exceptional cycle life**: >2000 cycles supports 5+ years of daily charge/discharge cycling
-- **Inherent safety**: Zero-strain crystal structure prevents dendrite formation
+- **Safety**: Zero-strain crystal structure prevents dendrite formation and thermal runaway
-- **Fast charge capability**: Can accept 2C+ charge rates without degradation

-For StratoSonde, the cycle life advantage is critical.
-A balloon that transmits every 5 minutes accumulates 288 charge/discharge cycles per day.
-At 2000+ cycle rating, LTO cells can theoretically support a week-long mission with margin.
-Conventional Li-ion would be approaching end-of-life.
+- **Wide voltage window**: 1.6V-2.8V provides more usable capacity range than Li-ion's 3.0V-4.2V

+**Trade-offs:**
+- Lower energy density (60-80 Wh/kg vs. 150-250 Wh/kg for Li-ion)
+- Still degrades catastrophically below -50°C (but so do all rechargeable chemistries)

-The lower energy density (60-80 Wh/kg) is acceptable because the total battery mass at 2.4g per cell is negligible compared to balloon envelope and solar panel mass.
+For a 2.4g battery in a solar-powered platform, the energy density penalty is negligible compared to balloon and solar panel mass.
+The ability to survive thousands of cycles while being recharged in sub-zero conditions makes LTO the only viable choice.

+A detailed comparison of all battery chemistries at extreme cold appears in the "Comparison to Other Battery Chemistries" section below.

 ## HTC1015 Specifications